-Hypofractionated dosing, in which external-beam radiation is delivered at higher doses in fewer fractions than in standard fractionated dosing, has been proven safe and effective for whole-breast irradiation following lumpectomy and is more convenient and less expensive for patients (see Shorter Course of Whole-Breast Irradiation for Breast Cancer, OncoLog, January 2015).
+Hypofractionated dosing, in which external-beam radiation is delivered at higher doses in fewer fractions than in standard fractionated dosing, has been proven safe and effective for whole-breast irradiation following lumpectomy and is more convenient and less expensive for patients.
 In fact, hypofractionated whole-breast irradiation is now standard practice at MD Anderson for patients who have undergone lumpectomy for early-stage breast cancer.

 “Our trial of hypofractionated partial-breast irradiation is the next natural step: taking some of the advantages of partial-breast irradiation and some of the advantages of hypofractionated whole-breast irradiation and making those two concepts meet in the middle,” said Benjamin Smith, M.D., an associate professor in the Department of Radiation Oncology.

 “We want to find the most convenient and least toxic way to deliver partial-breast irradiation,” added Elizabeth Bloom, M.D., a professor in the Department of Radiation Oncology.